 In November 2023, the Financial Accounting Standards Board ("FASB") issued ASU 2023-07 "Segment Reporting (Topic 280): Improvements to Reportable Segments."
 The amendments in ASU 2023-07 improve financial reporting by requiring disclosure of incremental segment information on an annual and interim basis.
-Amendments in ASU 2023-07 include: a requirement that a public entity provide all annual disclosures about a reportable segment's profit or loss in its interim period disclosures, disclosure of significant segment expenses that are regularly provided to the chief operating decision maker ("CODM"), disclosure of amounts for other segment items by reportable segment and a description of its composition, clarification that if the CODM uses more than one measure of a segment's profit or loss in assessing segment performance and deciding how to allocate resources, a public entity may report one or more of those additional measures of segment profit or loss, requires that a public entity disclose the title and position of the CODM and an explanation of how the CODM uses the reported measure(s) of segment profit or loss, and requires that a public entity that has a single reportable segment provide all the disclosures required by ASU 2023-07 as well as all existing disclosures required in Topic 280.
-The amendments in ASU 2023-07 are effective for fiscal years beginning after December 15, 2023 and for interim periods within fiscal years beginning after December 15, 2024.
-The Company is currently evaluating the impact of ASU 2023-07 on its future financial statements.
+Amendments in ASU 2023-07 include: a requirement that a public entity provide all annual disclosures about a reportable segment's profit or loss in its interim period disclosures, disclosure of significant segment expenses that are regularly provided to the chief operating decision maker ("CODM"), disclosure of a mounts for other segment items by reportable segment and a description of its composition, clarification that if the CODM uses more than one measure of a segment's profit or loss in assessing segment performance and deciding how to allocate resources, a public entity may report one or more of those additional measures of segment profit or loss, requires that a public entity disclose the title and position of the CODM and an explanation of how the CODM uses the reported measure(s) of segment profit or loss, and requires that a public entity that has a single reportable segment provide all the disclosures required by ASU 2023-07 as well as all existing disclosures required in Topic 280.
+The amendments in ASU 2023-07 on its future financial statements.